How to Use ConfigMgr SCCM Tool Client Spy CliSpy exe Endpoint Manager. Client Spy is System Center Configuration Manager Client Troubleshooting Tool.

 d) Software Distribution Pending Executions

-Note – Package name information is only available for packages that have advertised policies associated to them on the computer being viewed.
-Packages that no longer have available policies associated to them display the message “Package Name No Longer Available”.
+Note – Package name information is only available for packages that have advertised policies associated with them on the computer being viewed.
+Packages that no longer have available policies related to them display the message “Package Name No Longer Available.”

-Inventory tab will provide you the details all the inventory processes ENABLED and carried out for that particular machine or system.
-You can also get the following information from ToolKitHelp document.
+The inventory tab will provide you with the details of all the inventory processes ENABLED and carried out for that particular machine or system.
+You can also get the following information from the ToolKitHelp document.

 a.
 Software Inventory – Contains the date that the last cycle started, the date of the last report, and the minor and major versions of the last report.